mikolasan/mikolasan.github.io/src/markdown/science/how-to-run-dalle-locally.md

 Beautiful!

-A usual finale of this evening (and more samples of Source Pro font)
+A usual finale of this evening is a long output of errors but this time I was [compiling ROCM on Linux](/blog/build-rocm-from-source) (and more samples of Source Pro font)

 ![Alacritty showcase](./alacritty-showcase.png)